TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 35/Job 35.14.md

 ---

-How much less when thou sayest thou beholdest him not, The cause is before him, and thou waitest for him!
+How much less when you say you don't see him.
+The cause is before him, and you wait for him!